Raku/nqp/docs/ops.markdown

 * `ordfirst(str $str)` _Internal_

 `ord` is converted to these internal opcodes by the compiler.

+## ordbaseat
+`ordbaseat(str $str, int $pos)`

+Returns the Unicode codepoint which is the base (non extend/prepend character at that position).
+If it is a degenerate, and contains no base character, it then returns the first codepoint in that grapheme.

 ## radix
 * `radix(int $radix, String $str, int $pos, int $flags)`